-$\ln(\text{qnty})$ is log of quantity (in units of alcohol), $\ln(\exp)$ is log of expenditure per customer and $\ln(\text{price})$ is log of price per unit.
+$\ln(qnty)$ is log of quantity (in units of alcohol), $\ln(exp)$ is log of expenditure per customer and $\ln(price)$ is log of price per unit.
 F-GLS estimates with separate AR(1) process for each country-MUP group, and correlation across groups.
+Chi-square nd p-values shown for selected coefficients only.

-Test 2.
+Test 2 (Placebo).
 Similar to above, we only use pre-MUP regulation observations (t < T = 78).
-Again we re-estimate equation (1), but place a placebo policy at T/2 at week 39 (T/2 is between
+Again we re-estimate equation (1), but place a placebo policy at T/2 at week 39 (T/2 is between week 38 and 39).
+Specifically, in equation (1) we redefine the indicator variable